Bad Breath Remedies

 H. pylori is a bacterium that lives inside your body, usually in the stomach.
 It’s commonly associated with a stomach ulcer or other gastric problems such as indigestion, though most people with H. pylori don't have any symptoms.
 It’s very common – around 50 per cent of the world’s population is infected with H. pylori, though in the UK levels are thought to be around 15 per cent or lower (v).

 Gastro-oesophageal reflux disease

-According to the Bladder and Bowel Foundation, the symptoms of constipation may include a bad taste in the mouth as well as bad breath.
+According to the Bladder and Bowel Community, the symptoms of constipation may include a bad taste in the mouth as well as bad breath (vi).

 This is the medical term for dry mouth.

 Other rare conditions that are thought to cause bad breath include hypermethioninaemia and trimethylaminuria, both of which are metabolic disorders.

 As well as seeing your dentist and dental hygienist on a regular basis, there are lots of other things you can do to tackle bad breath between appointments, including the following:

 Drink plenty of fluids, preferably water, to stop your mouth getting too dry.
 Try not to drink too much tea and coffee, as they can dehydrate your mouth and make your breath smell bitter (coffee also contains acids that can encourage the growth of bacteria).
 Alcohol can make your mouth dry too.